-Business Agility is the ability to adapt quickly and effectively, to all forms of change and disruption, to deliver maximum value and greatest satisfaction – for customers, employees and everyone else impacted by the work of an organization. – adapted from Mike Beedle, co-author of the Agile Manifesto
+Business Agility is the ability to adapt quickly and effectively, to all forms of change and disruption, to deliver maximum value and greatest satisfaction – for customers, employees and everyone else impacted by the work of an organization. – developed with Mike Beedle, co-author of the Agile Manifesto

 My understanding of how to manage and grow this ability is informed by twenty-many years of wide-ranging practice: from experiential team-building to agile software development, from field reps to c-suite leaders, from assessment to action, in small groups and whole organizations.